 How to cook frozen cauliflower rice

-The best way to prepare it from frozen is to add it to an oiled skillet while still frozen or partially frozen.
+The best way to prepare it from frozen is to add the rice to an oiled skillet while still frozen or partially frozen.
 If thawed completely before sautéing, it may become a little too soft.
 However, if you need to cook it after it's been completely thawed, turn up the heat just a little bit, to medium-high to get just a little crisp edge.

 Keep in mind that the ‘mushiness’ will vary depending on the size of the 'grains'.
 Cooking from frozen is usually the best option, but not always necessary.